-X-ray fluorescence, or XRF, is a common analytical technique used to assess the elemental makeup of matter.
+X-ray fluorescence, or XRF, is a common analytical technique used to assess the elemental makeup of materials.
 High energy electron beams, x-rays, alpha particles, and protons can all be used to induce XRF.
-XRF is a preferred method for analysis because of its expeditious and non-destructive nature in determining the origin, dating, purity, or authenticity of a given sample.
+XRF is a preferred method for analysis because of its expeditious and non-destructive nature in determining elemental composition which may then be used in the determination of the origin, dating, purity, or authenticity of a given sample.
 Many disciplines such as archaeology, metallurgy, chemistry, biology, geology, and even art conservation have an interest in using XRF for analysis.

-Particle, or proton, induced x-ray emission (PIXE) is an XRF process that occurs when a material is exposed to a 1-3 MeV ion beam.
-The procedure begins when an accelerator sends charged particles, typically protons, into an evacuated analysis chamber containing the material impending evaluation.
-Electrons found in the innermost shells of the target atoms are expelled and vacancies are created, but outer shell electrons "jump in" to replace these vacancies.
+PIXE, or Particle (or proton) induced x-ray emission is an XRF process that occurs when a material is exposed to an MeV ion beam.
+The procedure begins when a particle accelerator sends charged particles, typically protons, into an evacuated analysis chamber containing the material impending evaluation.
+Electrons found in the innermost shells of the target atoms are expelled and vacancies are created, but outer shell electrons transition in to replace these vacancies.
 Consequently, electromagnetic radiation is emitted that possesses frequencies found in the x-ray region of the EM spectrum; this radiation is unique to certain elements found in the material.
-The x-rays are analyzed through a detection system, usually a Si(Li) detector, then the pulses from the detector are interpreted.
-As there are numerous and overlapping data peaks, many are indistinguishable from one another, the presence of certain elements in the sample are specified and quantified by means of computer software used to deconvolute the data.
+The x-rays are analyzed through a detection system, such as a Lithium drifted Silicon, or Si(Li), detector, then the pulses from the detector are interpreted.
+As there are numerous and overlapping data peaks, many are indistinguishable from one another, the presence of certain elements in the sample are specified and quantified by means of computer software used to deconvolute the spectra.

 There are several procedures that involve the use of ion beam for the examination of individual chemical elements that make up a given substance.
 All these techniques rely on the same two fundamentals.
 High energy charged particles bombard a material, and they subsequently lose energy at precise and recognizable rates while passing through the sample.
 As ions traverse a material there is a probability for nuclear interaction.
-The results of these atomic collisions include the emission of different forms of energy that are dependent on the probability of interaction specific to the individual characteristics of the targeted atom, or cross section.
-These energy emissions can be released by means of charged particles or as a quantum of distinct electromagnetic radiation - each emission can be used to identify the chemical makeup of a given study sample.
+The results of these atomic collisions include the emission of different forms of energy that are dependent on the probability of interaction specific to the individual characteristics of the targeted atom.
+These energy emissions can be released by means of charged particles or as a quantum of distinct electromagnetic radiation, and each emission can be used to identify the chemical composition of a given study sample.

-PIXE, or Particle-Induced X-Ray Emission spectroscopy, is a highly practical method used in the determination of the chemical composition of a substance.
+PIXE spectroscopy, is a highly practical method used in the determination of the chemical composition of a substance.
 PIXE is achievable when charged particles are given energy with a particle accelerator, the ions are focused, collimated, and then forced to irradiate a specimen.
-As the target material is bombarded, the protons, or other heavy ions, interact with target atoms in a series of inelastic collisions and Coulomb interactions.
+As the target material is bombarded, the protons, or other heavy ions, interact with target atoms in a series of inelastic collisions, primarily Coulomb interactions.
 According to the specific energy loss, or stopping power of the target material, an incoming ion will encounter a steady decrease in velocity as its energy is transferred to the target.
-With a probability dictated by the interaction cross-section, some of these ionized atoms will emit characteristic x-rays upon their return to ground state.
-With the help of a suitable x-ray spectrometer, analysis of photons generated by the de-excitation of ionized atoms is performed, and accurate elemental identification is accomplished.
+With a probability dictated by the interaction crosssection, some of these ionized atoms will emit characteristic x-rays upon their return to ground state.
+With the help of a suitable x-ray spectrometer, analysis of photons generated by the de-excitation of ionized atoms is performed, and accurate elemental identification can be accomplished.
+[1]